TheEngageGroup/DMAWDOCS/README.md

 DMAW Website Documentation

+**In order to add any changes to the DMAW website, you will need to log into Wordpress with your username and password at http://www.dmaw.org/wp-admin/.**

 # I. Add a New Event

-**In order to create an event, log into Wordpress with your username and password at http://www.dmaw.org/wp-admin/.
-Then click "Add new" under "Events" pictured below.**
+**In order to create an event, click "Add new" under "Events" pictured below.**

 ![](Add_Event_1.png)